ros2/design/articles/101_build_tool.md

 - output handling (e.g. console output, logfiles, status messages, notifications)
 - setup the environment (e.g. `sh`, `bash`, `bat`)
 - completion (e.g. `bash`, `Powershell`)

+Assuming that the tool will be implemented in Python (since that is the case for existing tools) the entry point mechanism provides a convenient way to make the software extensible.
+Extensions don't have to be integrated into the Python package containing the core logic of the build tool but can easily be provided by additional Python packages.
+This approach will not only foster a modular design and promote clear interfaces but enable external contributions without requiring them to be integrated in a single monolithic package.

 ## Possible Approaches